The Eloise Butler Wildflower Garden

 Autumn at Eloise Butler is the time of Asters and Goldenrods.
 By mid-august the first of these autumn flowers are starting to bloom and while some are short-lived, the many varieties will provide a pageant of colors from white to rose to blue and gold until the seasonal frost stops all growth.
 Here are the main actors in this play.
-You can fine more photos and information on each plant in the "site/archive" and by clicking the links provided on the plant names.
+You can fine more photos and information on each plant in the "archive - plant list" and by clicking the links provided on the plant names.

 Wild Asters